Nereuxofficial/duckblog/content/posts/esp32-ws2812-dino-light-2/index.md

 development, but it's already quite usable.
 But since this is bleeding-edge stuff there are some rough edges.
 Essentially it's a bit like tokio or async-std but for bare-metal.
 You have an executor, which runs your tasks and if there is an await in your code it will suspend the task and poll all tasks until one of them is ready to continue.
-Sadly those tasks do not support generics as of now, but i found a workaround for that in this project.
+Sadly those tasks do not support generics as of now, but I found a workaround for that in this project.

 ## Programming the ESP32
-It took me quite a while to figure this out but the people in the esp-rs matrix channel were very helpful.
+It took me quite a while to figure this out, but the people in the esp-rs matrix channel were very helpful.
 Here are the many but necessary dependencies along with their features:
 ```toml
 [dependencies]